A01752391/Videojuego/GDD.md

 How will the player interact with the game?
 Will they be able to choose the controls?
 What kind of in-game events are they going to be able to trigger, and how? (e.g. pressing buttons, opening doors, etc.)

+The player will interact with the game moving pieces by clicking on them, and then selecting a valid square, following traditional chess movement rules.

+The basic trigger events are the following:

+- Left click: select/move piece.
+- Right click: view piece info (abilities, stats).
+- Key I: open inventory (power-ups & tickets).
+- Key S: open shop during shop phase.

+The triggerable in-game events:

+- Purchase of upgraded pieces or special tiles during shop phase.

 ### **Mechanics**

 Are there any interesting mechanics?
 If so, how are you going to accomplish them?
 Physics, algorithms, etc.